MichelFernandes1997/linkapi/README.md

 That endpoint have the responsability to get deals with status equals "won" in Pipedrive api and store in Bling api as a purchase order.

+Acess pidrive deals and bling purchase order to see the resources created by integration in both plataforms

 He use the method "GET".

 ## base_url/deals